 7. Extraordinary propagation

-Next to the ‘standard’ type propagation, there are also some very special types of propagation.
+Next to the ‘common’ types of propagation, there are also some very special types of propagation.
 Some predictable and some unpredictable.
-But some can be very spectacular.
+Some are very spectacular.

 7a.
 Sporadic-E (Es)

 Every year around mid summer (May-August) and mid winter (December-January) short skip propagation turns up with distances form 500-1800 km.
 Remarkable about this propagation is that it can turn up in only 15 minutes, and disappear just as fast.
 Also signal levels can be very high.
-On the CB band (27 MHz or 11 m) for example, you can hear small stations from other areas between 500-1800 km with only 4 watts in FM with impressive signals.
-QSO’s with toy handhelds on the CB band have been made over more than 1000 km.
+On the CB band (27 MHz or 11 m) for example, you can hear low power stations from other areas between 500-1800 km with only 4 watts in FM with quite impressive signals.
+QSO’s with toy walkie talkies on the CB band have been made over more than 1000 km.

 The layer in the ionosphere responsible for this is called the Es-layer (Es = sporadic-E).
 This layer floats at the same altitude as the normal E-layer, somewhere between 80-150 km.
 Scientists still do not know what makes the Es-layer appear and disappear, but it is surely not influenced by solar radiation.